Significant Litigation & Projects

 Fein Such & Crane

-White v.
-Fein, Such & Crane, LLP is a class action lawsuit filed against a foreclosure plaintiff law firm concerning the attorneys’ fees and costs defendant charged in mortgage foreclosure actions.
-The complaint alleges that the defendant systematically and intentionally misrepresents, and attempts to collect from homeowners unreasonable and deceptive costs for foreclosure-related services that are either exaggerated or did not happen at all.
+A Federal class action lawsuit filed against a foreclosure plaintiff law firm concerning the attorneys’ fees and costs defendant charged in mortgage foreclosure actions.
+The complaint alleges that the defendant systematically and intentionally misrepresented, and attempted to collect from homeowners unreasonable and deceptive costs for foreclosure-related services that are either exaggerated or did not happen at all.
+WNYLC’s co-counsel are the Bromberg Law Office, PC, and the National Consumer Law Center (NCLC).
+This case has been referred to a Magistrate Judge.
 WNYLC’s co-counsel are the Bromberg Law Office, PC, and the National Consumer Law Center (NCLC).

 Campaign to Ensure Affordable Water

 The Law Center has helped lead a campaign in Buffalo and statewide to insure that access to water is affordable and to minimize water shutoffs for people struggling to pay their water bills.
-We have represented people who are threatened with shut offs or who are living without water, led the effort to convince Mayor Brown to issue a moratorium on water shutoffs during the pandemic, participated in a statewide coalition persuading Governor Cuomo to impose a statewide moratorium on shutoffs, and lobbied with community and legal service organizations across the State to pass legislation making New York the first state to enact a law establishing protections against utility shut offs for residential customers of electric, gas, telephone and water utilities during the pandemic.
+We lobbied with community and legal service organizations across the State to pass legislation making New York the first state to enact a law establishing protections against utility shut offs for residential customers of electric, gas, telephone, and water utilities during the pandemic.

 Help the WNYLC Put a Stop to Injustice in Our Community